kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 SDKs also support secure connections to Kuzzle.

-When instantiating the SDK, an additional parameter can be entered to indicate that you want to connect to Kuzzle via SSL.
+When instantiating the SDK, an additional parameter must be provided to indicate that you want to connect to Kuzzle via SSL.

 ### SDK Javascript 6